scipy-conference/scipy_proceedings/papers/nadiakap/mypaper.rst

 ----------
 ..
 [KAP] Kaplinskij, A.I.,Pesin, A.M.,Propoj, A.I.(1994).
 Analysis of search methods of optimization based on potential theory.
 I: Nonlocal properties.
 Automation and Remote Control.
 N.9, pp.97-105
 ..
 [KP] Kaplinskii, A.I. and Propoi, A.I., First-Order Nonlocal Optimization Methods based on Potential Theory, Avtom.Telemekh., 1994, no. 7, pp. 94–103
 ..
 [KPP] Kaplinskij, A.I., Pesin, A.M.,Propoj, A.I.
 (1994).
 Analysis of search methods of optimization based on potential theory.
 III: Convergence of methods.
 Automation and Remote Control.
+Volume 1
 ..
 [NBAG] Nikhil Bansal, Anupam Gupta, Potential-function proofs for gradient methods, Theory of Computing, Volume 15, (2019) Article 4 pp. 1-32, DOI: 10.4086/toc.2019.v015a004
 ..
 [ATFB] Adrien Taylor, Francis Bach, Stochastic first-order methods: non-asymptotic and computer-aided analyses via potential functions, 2019
 ..
 [ZALO] Zeyuan Allen-Zhu and Lorenzo Orecchia, Linear Coupling: An Ultimate Unification of Gradient and Mirror Descent, Innovations in Theoretical Computer Science Conference (ITCS), 2017, pp. 3:1-3:22.